Stadio Alberto Braglia: History

 The stadium held an international rugby union with Italy playing Fiji on 27 November 2010.

-In 2013 the North Stand was named after the late former Modena player Paolo Ponzo.

-In 2017 Modena F.C. was stripped of the management of the stadium by the local Municipality due to irregularities in the payments and the lack of responsibilities in managing the stadium, which was in fact left without the necessary requirements for months during the Caliendo administration.
-Modena started the 2017/18 season in Serie C without a home, forced to play home games in Forlì: the fans decided to boycott the games in opposition to president Caliendo, insisting that he leaves Modena and the city.
+In 2013, the North Stand was named after the late former Modena player Paolo Ponzo.
+In 2017, the local Municipality took away the management of the stadium from Modena F.C.
+This was due to irregularities in payments and a lack of responsibility in managing the stadium.
+The Caliendo administration left the stadium without necessary requirements for months.
+Modena started the 2017/18 season in Serie C without a home, forced to play home games in Forlì.
+The fans decided to boycott the games in opposition to President Caliendo, insisting that he leave Modena and the city.